tudorelu/pyjuque/README.md

 ### Bot Controller
 At `pyjuque/Engine/BotController.py`.

 A module which will handle the buying and selling of assets, given simple or more advanced rules, allowing us to run a strategy indefinitely.
+Checkout this [example](/examples/try_BotController.py).

 ##### Current Features:
 - Placing Entry (Buy) Orders on Signal
+- Market, Limit & Stop Loss orders
 - Placing Exit Order when Entry Order was fulfilled
+- Trading below/above signal by some %

 ##### Future Features:
-- Market & OCO orders
+- OCO orders
 - Selling on signals
-- Trading below/above signal by some %
-- Stop loss & Trailing stop loss
+- Trailing stop loss
 - Multiple trade entries (in case trade goes against you)

 ### State persistence